Juan Sebastián Elcano: From Tidore to Cape Verde

 Rounding the perilous Cape of Good Hope at the southern tip of Africa was very difficult for them.
-The Portuguese called it 'the cape of storms'.
+The Portuguese called it the "Cape of Storms".
 At first they headed south to take advantage of the wind, but the ship could not continue because of bad weather, usual in those parts.
 For nine weeks they stayed there, freezing, with their sails lowered.
 At last Elcano made the sailors a dangerous proposition: to round the cape close to the coast.
 On the one hand there was the danger that the storms would drive them into the shore, and on the other, if they avoided that fate, that they might encounter the Portuguese on the eastern side of the cape.
-They pressed on, sailing southward in the Indian Ocean close to the African coast, and at last managed to round the cape and head northward off the continent's western coast.
+They pressed on, sailing westward in the Indian Ocean, close to the African coast, and at last managed to round the cape and head northward off the continent's western coast.